“This post may contain affiliate links. Please read my disclosure for more info.

 Almost 80% of us fall into the trap that James did.
 Living paycheck to paycheck for twenty years or more until we suddenly realize that our first monthly payment should always have been to ourselves.

-Oh, and that fancy new sectional you had to have?
-It’s probably now sitting in a junk yard.
+And by then, that fancy sectional is probably sitting in a junk yard.
 Or in someone’s fire pit.

 So what’ll it be for you?
 Fresh fruit, or chocolate cake?